-This section provides information about the Patient Online sites which have been testing and sharing ways to improve online services for patients.
+This section provides information about the GP online services sites which have been testing and sharing ways to improve online services for patients.
 It provides a summary of learning so far and a selection of case studies and sample materials.
 An overview of the evidence regarding the benefits of online access is also included.

 A number of GP practices are at the forefront of digital improvements, with widespread deployment of online services.
 They demonstrate a clear commitment to adopting and adapting new technology to benefit patients and their own ways of working within the practice.
 To bring together this knowledge and enhance learning across the country, the Patient Online programme is working with those sites that wish to share their expertise and learning with others.
 The GP practices vary in size and type, and are geographically spread across England in both urban and rural areas.